House Of The Dragon Season 2 Recap: What To Remember Before Season 3

 How does House Of The Dragon Season 2 end?

-House of the Dragon Season 2 ends with Rhaenyra gaining new dragonriders, Daemon bending the knee at Harrenhal, Alicent offering King’s Landing, Aegon escaping with Larys, Aemond still holding Vhagar, and the war moving toward the Battle of the Gullet.
+House Of The Dragon Season 2 ends with Rhaenyra gaining new dragonriders, Daemon bending the knee at Harrenhal, Alicent offering King’s Landing, Aegon escaping with Larys, Aemond still holding Vhagar, and the war moving toward the Battle of the Gullet.

 What happens in House Of The Dragon Season 2?

-House of the Dragon Season 2 follows the immediate fallout from Luke’s death.
+House Of The Dragon Season 2 follows the immediate fallout from Luke’s death.
 Blood and Cheese turns Daemon’s revenge into a political disaster, Rook’s Rest removes Rhaenys and Meleys from the board, Aegon is badly injured, Aemond becomes Regent, Daemon is haunted at Harrenhal, Rhaenyra finds new dragonriders through the dragonseeds, and Alicent tries to make a final deal with Rhaenyra before the war fully explodes.

 What should I remember before House Of The Dragon Season 3?